cjstoddard/My-Openbox/README.md

     ./install.sh

-If all goes well, you should beable to reboot the system and have everything just work.
+If all goes well, you should bea ble to reboot the system and have everything just work.